python-discord/summer-code-jam-2020-qualifier/README.md

     128
     ```

-4. Blogs often feature a short section of an article on their frontpage.
-Write a method called `short_introduction` that takes an `int` as an argument for `n_characters` and returns such a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
-To not "break-off" awkwardly in the middle of a word, you should find the last space or newline character before you go over `n_characters` and break on that.
-You may assume that there's always a space or newline character to break on in the first `n_characters`.
+4. Blogs often feature a short section of an article on their front page.
+Write a method called `short_introduction` that has an `int` parameter named `n_characters`.
+The method should return a short introduction that contains **at most** `n_characters` from the start of the article's `content`.
+To avoid awkwardly cutting off text in the middle of a word, find and "cut" the text on the last space or newline character within the first `n_characters`.
+You may assume there's always at least one space or newline character within the first `n_characters`.
     ```py
     >>> fairytale.short_introduction(n_characters=60)
     "'But he has nothing at all on!' at last cried out all the"
     ```
-    - The value returned by `Article.short_introduction` should **not** include the space/newline character you used to break up the text.
+    - The value returned by `Article.short_introduction` should **not** include the space or newline character you used to break up the text.

 5. It's often interesting to have some statistics to show on your blog.
-Write a method called `most_common_words` that takes a single `int` as an argument for `n_words` and returns a dictionary of the `n_words` most common words in the `content` of the article.
-Words that are tied in frequency should be ordered in the order in which they first appeared in the `content` and you should ignore the case of the words (`"The"` and `"the"` count as the same word).
+Write a method called `most_common_words` that has an `int` parameter named `n_words`.
+The method should return a dictionary of the `n_words` most common words in the `content` of the article.
+If words have the same frequency, order them in the same order in which they first appeared in the `content`.
+The method should also be case-insensitive (for example, `"The"` and `"the"` count as the same word).
     ```py
     >>> fairytale.most_common_words(5)
     {'the': 3, 'he': 2, 'at': 2, 'all': 2, 'people': 2}